ccdcoe/CDMCS/Suricata/setup/README.md

         /lib64/ld-linux-x86-64.so.2 (0x00007fad50ac7000)
 ```

 Using ldconfig system-wide.
 Apply sudo as needed.
 Then repeat the prior `ldd` command.
-Prior `not found` should now be missing.
+Prior `not found`

 ```
 echo "/home/vagrant/Libraries/lib/" > /etc/ld.so.conf.d/suri-hyperscan.conf